 With some fanfare, Blackberry has rolled out its Passport; but it isn’t the phone that is really catching people’s attention.
 It’s the statement they are making about their priorities with the release of the phone.
-The Passport may allow them to return to viability as one of the top business service providers, says one Winnipeg news article.
+The Passport may allow them to return to viability as one of the top business service providers.
 It features everything you expect, but it also has a keyboard and touch screen option that works due to the increased size of the screen.
 More importantly, Blackberry is announcing that it is refocusing its efforts back on the institutional markets – such as healthcare and financial industries – that made it a leader in the first place.

 Why are they clinging to that keyboard?